kroxiksut/django-152fz-consent/docs/consent/en/authoring.md

 Their purpose:

 - give a working starting point;
-- reduce the first connection time;
+- reduce the time to first integration;
 - show the recommended flow and revision structure.

 What's important:

-- boxed editions are considered samples;
+- boxed revisions are treated as samples;
 - they need to be tested and adapted;
-- for production implementations it is better to make a custom copy and modify it already her;
+- for production deployments it is better to make a custom copy and modify that copy;
-- you should not perceive the starting text as automatically ready-made legal document.
+- you should not treat the starter text as an automatically ready-made legal document.

 ## How to work in the admin area without confusion

 A practically safe way is this:

-1. Download starter templates if needed.
+1. Load starter templates if needed.
-2. Find a boxed edition.
+2. Find a boxed revision.
 3. Create a custom copy from it.
-4. Edit custom copy.
+4. Edit the custom copy.
-5. Publish the custom edition as active.
+5. Publish the custom revision as active.

-This is better than changing the boxed edition directly because:
+This is better than changing the boxed revision directly because:

 - the original sample is preserved;
-- you can see where the starting template is and where the working version of the project is;
+- you can see which is the starter template and which is the project's working version;
-- It's easier to maintain a history of changes.
+- it is easier to maintain a history of changes.

 ## How to edit text in the admin panel